 Start by contacting the insurance carrier directly.
 They know their coverage rules best.
 If you enrolled in a Bronze or Bronze Plus medical coverage level, check out the HSA User's Guide (PDF) for additional contacts during the year.
-Contact a Health Pro Have questions about your claims or coverage?
-Once your coverage has begun, you can start by contacting your insurance carrier directly.
-They know their coverage rules best and have the final say on all claims and billing questions.
-Sometimes you need more help than your insurance carrier can provide.
-If you have a billing issue, such as your provider charging you more than the amount your Explanation of Benefits (EOB) says you owe, or you believe your plan covers more than what your EOB shows, Alight Advocacy Services is available.
-Alight Health Pros are experts in handling and resolving your claims and billing issues.
+Contact a Health Pro Medical bills can be confusing.
+That's why TRIUMPH offers expert support to help you understand and resolve medical claims or billing issues.
+Your Health Pro can review your health care bills to ensure you are charged correctly according to your plan benefits.
+If there is an error, they will partner with your care provider and health plan on your behalf.
 If you aren't satisfied with the resolution, you can file an appeal through your insurance carrier, who will be able to direct you through that process.
-Triumph doesn't have any influence on the outcome.
-The insurance carrier-not Triumph-is responsible for the cost of claims.
-Questions?
+TRIUMPH doesn't have any influence on the outcome.
+The insurance carrier-not TRIUMPH-is responsible for the cost of claims.
+Not sure where to start?
+Once your coverage has begun, contact your insurance carrier.
+Your insurance carrier is most knowledgeable about coverage rules and has the final decision on all claims and billing questions.
+Need Help?
+Your Health Pro Is Waiting.